Chatichai Choonhavan: Family

 Chatichai was the only son of Field Marshal Phin Choonhavan and Khunying Wibunlak Choonhavan.
-He was of Thai Chinese descent with ancestry from Chenghai District of Shantou City, Guangdong Province, China.
 His father was the Commander-in-Chief of the Royal Thai Army from 1948 to 1954 and exerted a strong influence on the country's politics and economy.
 Chatichai had four sisters.
 The eldest was married to General Phao Siyanon, who was one of Thailand's strongmen during the 1950s.
 Another sister married Pramarn Adireksarn, who later became Chatichai's political ally.
 Chatichai married Boonruen Sopoj, a relative and confidante of Princess Mother Srinagarindra—the mother of kings Ananda Mahidol and Bhumibol Adulyadej.

 Chatichai and Boonruen had two children, daughter Wanee Hongpraphas, and their son political scientist, social activist, and former senator Kraisak Choonhavan.

 The former deputy prime minister Korn Dapparansi is his nephew.

 Education, military and diplomatic career

 Chatichai studied at Debsirin School, a long-standing, prestigious, all-boys school in Bangkok, and at the Chulachomklao Royal Military Academy.
 He entered active military service as second lieutenant and cavalry platoon leader in 1940.
 During World War II, he was assigned to the Phayap Army ("Northwest Army"), under the command of his father Phin, and participated in the invasion of the Shan States of Burma.
 After the war, he continued his training at the Thai Army Cavalry School and the United States Army Armor School in Fort Knox, Kentucky.
 In 1949, he was appointed military attaché in Washington, DC.
 At the age of 31, Chatichai was a major-general.

 In 1951, the military, led by Chatichai's father and his brother-in-law, Phao Siyanon, effectively assumed power in Thailand in a "silent coup".
 They used their political influence to extend their activities to the economic sphere.
 Chatichai served in the Korean War as the commander of the 1st Cavalry Battalion.
 Then, he became director and commander of the Thai Army Armor School.
 In 1957, Field Marshal Sarit Thanarat—a rival of Chatichai's father and brother-in-law—staged a coup d'état against the government of Prime Minister Plaek Phibunsongkhram.
 He ousted the Phin-Phao clique and filled the important political and military posts with his own followers.
 The new regime accused the Choonhavan clan (also known as the Soi Rajakru clan, after the family's residence) of having embezzled millions of dollars of public funds and hiding them in Swiss bank accounts.
 This ended Chatichai's military career.

 Chatichai was transferred to the diplomatic service and assigned to the relatively unimportant post of ambassador to Argentina.
 During the following years he consecutively served as the Thai ambassador to Austria, Switzerland, Turkey, Yugoslavia, the Holy See and the United Nations.
 In 1972, he returned to Bangkok to become the director of the Foreign Ministry's political department.